 Heat Pumps work by drawing warm air from the air outside to provide the interior of your home with heat and hot water.
 In warmer weather, this system basically goes into reverse, pulling in heat from outside your house, and then working to evenly distribute it throughout your home, helping to cool the interior of your home and provide relief from the scorching San Bernardino summers.

 Because heat pumps move heat as opposed to creating it, they’re extremely energy-efficient units, particularly if you live in a climate with your moderate winters, like those here in California.
 Additionally, because the heat pump unit can deliver both heats in the winter, and cool air during the summer, it can really help to streamline your home’s comfort process and make it much easier to maintain and care for your system.

 The most common type of heat pump is the air source type, which basically functions a lot like your home’s refrigerator.
 This system uses a compressor and two coils, wherein the liquid refrigerant in the outside coil absorbs heat from the outside air, evaporates it into gas, and sends it indoors to another coil, and then a fan will push the air throughout the home.
 This is generally a much more cost effective heating solution than a furnace as the heat pump doesn’t require another source of fuel to produce the heat.

-In addition to the air source heat pumps, there are also the geothermal variety, which work by drawing their heat from underground.
+In addition to the air source heat pumps, there are also the geothermal variety, which works by drawing their heat from underground.
 This is usually more advantageous in colder climates as the temperature in the ground stays fairly consistent throughout the year, but in more mild climates like ours, an air source heat pump is generally the preferred method.